Somak Raychaudhury: Career

 Somak Raychaudhury became the fourth Director of the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune India, in September 2015.
 He was Professor and Head of Physics at Presidency University, Kolkata, where he was also the Dean of the Faculty of Natural and Mathematical Sciences till August 2015.
 He remains affiliated to the Astrophysics and Space Research group, School of Physics and Astronomy, University of Birmingham, where he used to be the director of the Wast Hills Observatory for the period 2003–2012.
-Prior to this, he was a member of the faculty at the Inter-University Centre for Astronomy and Astrophysics, Pune, India.
+Before this, he was a member of the faculty at the Inter-University Centre for Astronomy and Astrophysics, Pune, India.
 He was a staff member at the Center for Astrophysics | Harvard & Smithsonian, in Cambridge, Massachusetts, working for the Chandra X-ray Observatory.
 Before this, He was a Smithsonian postdoctoral fellow at the Center for Astrophysics | Harvard & Smithsonian, and a tutor at Lowell House, Harvard University.
 Following his PhD, he was a SERC Research Fellow at the Institute of Astronomy, at the University of Cambridge, Cambridge, and a resident Junior Research fellow at St. Edmund's College, University of Cambridge.